Kalypso Logo

 Day 4-5: Periyar Tiger Reserve

 Periyar Tiger Reserve is one of the finest wildlife & birding destinations in South India.
 With over 320 bird species identified and a leading habitat for the Bengal Tiger, this sanctuary is an ideal destination of the tour.
-Periyar National Park contains a variety of habitats from grassland and dry decidu¬ous forest to evergreen forest and riverside scrub.
-As a result of its wide range of habitats Periyar boasts an impressive list of resident species includ¬ing about half the peninsular endemics and near-endemics We will spend the day searching here for some very special species including the Wynaad Laughingthrush.
-Other birds to look out for include White-rumped and Brown-backed Needletails, Oriental Honey-Buzzard, Black Eagle, the striking Black Baza, Pompadour Green and Mountain Imperial Pi¬geon, the migratory Chestnut-winged Cuckoo, Yellow-browed Bulbul, Gray-breasted Prinia, Thick-billed Warbler, Brown-cheeked Fulvetta, and the Asian Fairy Bluebird among other more widespread species.
+Periyar National Park contains a variety of habitats from grassland and dry deciduous forest to evergreen forest and riverside scrub.
+As a result of its wide range of habitats Periyar boasts an impressive list of resident species including about half the peninsular endemics and near-endemics.
+We will spend the day searching here for some very special species including the Wayanad Laughing Thrush.
+Other birds to look out for include White-rumped and Brown-backed Needletails, Oriental Honey-Buzzard, Black Eagle, the striking Black Baza, Pompadour Green and Mountain Imperial Pigeon, the migratory Chestnut-winged Cuckoo, Yellow-browed Bulbul, Gray-breasted Prinia, Thick-billed Warbler, Brown-cheeked Fulvetta, and the Asian Fairy Bluebird among other more widespread species.
 We may also sight the Woolly-necked Stork, Besra, Vernal Hanging Parrot, Jungle Owlet, White-rumped Spinetail, Black-naped Monarch and the Little Spiderhunter.

 Day 6-7: Munnar

-We will leave for Munnar via the Ghats to Khambam where we should sight the Large Grey Babbler, Common Babbler, Jungle Bush Quail and the Grey Fanco¬lin.
-We will proceed to Bodi Ghats en-route Munnar and stop over for sighting the rare Yellow Throated Bulbul, Indian Robin, Sirkeer Malkoha, Short Toed Snake Eagle, Bluefaced Malkoha and the Black eagle.
-We will reach Munnar by evening.
-The next day we will go birding in the sholas (high altitude montane forests) and grasslands for the Nilgiri Pipit, Painted Bush Quail, Nilgiri Wood Pigeon, Black & Orange Flycatcher, Nilgiri Flycatcher, Whitebellied Shortwing, Broadtailed Grassbird, Grasshopper Warbler. .
+Transfer to Munnar via the Ghats to Khambam where you should sight the Large Grey Babbler, Common Babbler, Jungle Bush Quail and the Grey Fancolin.
+This will be followed by a trip through the Bodi Ghats looking for the rare Yellow Throated Bulbul, Indian Robin, Sirkeer Malkoha, Short Toed Snake Eagle, Bluefaced Malkoha and the Black eagle & arriving Munnar by evening.
+The hill country at Munnar is amongst the highest areas along the Western Ghats.
+Among its rolling grasslands and steep cliffs live the endemic and endangered Nilgiri Tahrs.
+Concerted efforts by the conservationists have brought this magnificent animal back from the brink of extinction.
+At present there are more than 700 Tahrs in the area.
+This area of Eravikulam National Park is where the next day’s birding would be.
+The sholas (high altitude montane forests) and grasslands here is home to the Nilgiri Pipit, Painted Bush Quail, Nilgiri Wood Pigeon, Black & Orange Flycatcher, Nilgiri Flycatcher, Whitebellied Shortwing, Broadtailed Grassbird and the Grasshopper Warbler.

-After birding at Ooty, we will make our way to Mudumalai located at the foot of the of the Nilgiris hills.
-The terrain is varied with hills, valleys, ravines, watercourses and swamps, moist deciduous forests, dry deciduous forests and scrub forests and hence is ideal birding country.
-Should see Jerdon’s Bushlark, Sirkeer Malkoha, Indian Blue Robin, Chestnut-bellied Nuthatch, White-bellied Minivet, Yellow-billed Babbler, White-bellied Woodpecker, Large Cuckooshrike, Banded-bay Cuckoo, Thick-billed Warbler, Malabar Lark and Painted Bush Quail.
+After the morning birding at Ooty, you will make your way through the Ghats to Mudumalai (a drive of around 2 hours).
+Mudumalai, at the foot of the Nilgiri Hills, is one of the many reserves located within the forest belt between the Western Ghats and the Nilgiri Mountains.
+The terrain is varied with hills, valleys, ravines, watercourses and swamps, moist deciduous forests, dry deciduous forests and scrub forests making it ideal birding country.
+Here you should see Jerdon’s Bushlark, White-bellied Minivet, Sirkeer Malkoha, Indian Blue Robin, Chestnut-bellied Nuthatch, Yellow-billed Babbler, White-bellied Woodpecker, Large Cuckooshrike, Banded Bay Cuckoo, Thick-billed Warbler and Painted Bush Quail.
+Birding will be on foot & on jeeps with your guide.

 Day 11: Mysore